MrHope312/sample_store/README.md

 Webpage elements must be set for responsive at different Breakpoints.
 Use of SVG's ofter more.</br>
 ### Regards,</br>
-Thank you for this oppurtunity for having me work on this assignment and </br>I'm looking forward to Learn and forsee my career path with your studio.
+Thank you for this opportunity for having me work on this assignment and </br>I'm looking forward to Learn and foresee my career path with your studio.
 ### Contact for any queries
 M SHREYAS</br>
 Currently Pursuing Computer Science at</br>